mjgrzybek/ebpf-domain-filtering-design/design.md

 We need to decide on performance and maintainability trade-offs when choosing the right place for ebpf programs.

 ### XDP
 Works only for incomming traffic.
+It's the fastest way to process packets because it's done before packet is processed by kernel's network stack.

 `xdp_md` struct exposes data about the packet:
 - `ethhdr` - ethernet header